Jeddah Municipality begins enforcing the fencing of vacant land on the main axes and streets

 Posted in

-Jeddah Municipality has started implementing the decision to fence off vacant lands on the “targeted” main axes and streets as of July 1 after the expiration of the deadline, stressing that it will apply the penalties for municipal violations and monitor owners' compliance.
+Jeddah Municipality started implementing the decision to fence off vacant lands on the “targeted” main axes and streets starting July 1 after the expiration of the deadline, stressing that it will apply the penalties for municipal violations and monitor owners" compliance.

-The axes and streets targeted by the fencing decision include (King Abdulaziz Road, Andalusia Road, Prince Majed Road, Prince Mohammed bin Abdulaziz Road, King Fahd Road, King Abdullah Road, Medina Road, Prince Sultan Street, Al Salam Street, Sari Street, Palestine Street, Hira Street).
+The Municipality indicated that the axes and streets targeted by the fencing decision include (King Abdulaziz Road and Andalusia - Prince Majed Road - Prince Mohammed bin Abdulaziz Road - King Fahd Road - King Abdullah Road - Medina Road - Prince Sultan Street - Al Salam Street - Sari Street - Palestine Street - Hira Street).

-The campaign came in two phases, where the first included the announcement of the targeted axes and the launch of the fencing guide, and the second phase began as of today, July 1, 2022, which is represented in the control and application of the regulation and monitoring the compliance of owners with the aim of improving the urban landscape by standardizing the appearance of vacant lands surrounding buildings, reducing the accumulation of waste inside these lands, protecting them from encroachments and clarifying the boundaries of ownership of the land.
+The campaign came in two phases, where the first included the announcement of the targeted axes and the launch of the fencing guide, and the second phase started from today, July 1, 2022, which is represented in the control and application of the regulation and monitoring the owners' compliance with the aim of improving the urban landscape by unifying the appearance of the open spaces surrounding buildings, reducing the accumulation of waste inside those lands, protecting them from encroachments and clarifying the ownership limits of the land.